 Hartwick’s nursing curriculum, like the profession, is a demanding one.
 A professional nursing degree from Hartwick is based upon a strong foundation in the arts, humanities, social and behavioral sciences, and physical and life sciences.

 Nursing is an applied science – the science of human care.
 Nurses provide care to the ill, injured, or those in crisis.
 Nurses promote health, reduce risks, treat, and rehabilitate.
 Nurses are the hands-on, eyes-on, 24-7 monitoring and surveillance team.

-In your first year as a nursing student concentrate on learning the basic nursing skills.
+In your first year as a nursing student you will concentrate on learning the basic nursing skills.
 Starting in your second year of classes, you attend a 6-to-12-hour clinical rotation each week.
 You work hand-in-hand with clinically expert faculty to apply what you are learning in the classroom and in the learning laboratory to clinical settings.
-Over the course of the program, you gain more than 800 hours of supervised clinical experience, which prepares them to take on the challenges of direct patient care in a variety of settings.
+Over the course of the program, you gain more than 800 hours of supervised clinical experience, which prepares you to take on the challenges of direct patient care in a variety of settings.

 - rural and urban teaching hospitals;

 - a certified home health care agency;

 - elder day care centers;

 The health care facilities in the region offer state-of-the-art care, including cutting-edge open heart surgery, telehealth, telestroke, and robotic surgery programs, to name a few.